simonsavoca/simonsavoca/README.md

 ### Hi there 👋
-I'm Simon, i'm a senior production engineer since 2007 and aspecially an Active Directory expert.
+I am Simon, I have been a senior production engineer since 2007 and more particularly an Active Directory expert

 I'm in :heart: with IT since child, i like :pencil2: code stuff for work or for fun & study.

-You can find here the result of the spend time at work or :lock: in my geek cave.
+You can find here the result of my work, all that time spend at work or :lock: in my geek cave.

 <!--
 **simonsavoca/simonsavoca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.